Daremonic/payswitch-docs/hyperswitch-open-source/deploy-hyperswitch-on-aws/component-wise-deployment/deploy-card-vault.md

 <figure><img src="../../../.gitbook/assets/general-block-diagram.png" alt=""><figcaption><p>Locker usage flow</p></figcaption></figure>

-* The Hyperswitch application communicates with Tartarus via a middleware.&#x20;
+* The PaySwitcher application communicates with Tartarus via a middleware.&#x20;
 * All requests and responses to and from the middleware are signed and encrypted with the JWS and JWE algorithms.&#x20;
 * The locker supports CRD APIs on the /data and /cards endpoints - [API Reference](https://api-reference.payswitcher.com/api-reference/cards/add-data-in-locker)
 * Cards are stored against the combination of merchant and customer identifiers.&#x20;